sebastiangraf/perfidix/perfidix/src/site/markdown/usage.md

 applicable on all methods which are parameter-free and void.
 Similar to JUnit, setup and teardown methods can be applied to the benchmarks even though Perfidix offers finer granularity of those utility methods.

-The annotations including suitable parameters are as follows:
+The following annotations are applied on methoding including suitable parameters

-* @BenchClass
+### @BenchClass

- Has to be placed before the class declaration
+* Has to be placed before the class declaration
-Each void-method without parameters and any bench annotation is benched
+* Each void-method without parameters and any bench annotation is benched

-* @BenchClass(runs=)
+#### @BenchClass(runs=)

- Sets the number of runs for all benchs
+* Sets the number of runs for all benchs
-Can be overridden by the Bench-annotation with own run-parameter
+* Can be overridden by the Bench-annotation with own run-parameter

-* @BeforeFirstBenchRun
+### @BeforeFirstBenchRun

-Executed before every bench-method and after the BeforeBenchClass-annotated method Executed for all bench-methods but just once for all runs
+* Executed before every bench-method and after the BeforeBenchClass-annotated method
+* Executed for all bench-methods but just once for all runs

-* @BeforeEachBenchRun
+### @BeforeEachBenchRun

- Executed before every bench-method and after the BeforeFirstBenchRun-annotated method Executed for all bench-methods before every run
+* Executed before every bench-method and after the BeforeFirstBenchRun-annotated method
+* Executed for all bench-methods before every run

-* @Bench
+### @Bench

-Annotates the method to bench
+* Annotates the method to bench

-@Bench(beforeFirstBenchRun=)
+#### @Bench(beforeFirstBenchRun=)

-Specific setUp-method for this bench for settings before the bench is executed once for this bench
+* Specific setUp-method for this bench for settings before the bench is executed once for this bench

-* @Bench(beforeEachBenchRun=)
+#### @Bench(beforeEachBenchRun=)

-Specific setUp-method for this bench for settings before the bench is executed for every run for this bench
+* Specific setUp-method for this bench for settings before the bench is executed for every run for this bench

-* @Bench(afterEachBenchRun=)
+#### @Bench(afterEachBenchRun=)

-Specific tearDown-method for this bench after the bench is executed after every run for this bench
+* Specific tearDown-method for this bench after the bench is executed after every run for this bench

-* @Bench(afterLastBenchRun=)
+#### @Bench(afterLastBenchRun=)

-Specific tearDown-method for this bench after the bench is executed after the last run of this bench
+* Specific tearDown-method for this bench after the bench is executed after the last run of this bench

-* @Bench(runs=)
+#### @Bench(runs=)

-Sets the number of runs for this method.
+* Sets the number of runs for this method.
 Overrides the default value and a possible setting from a BenchClass annotation of the corresponding class.

-* @AfterEachBenchRun
+### @AfterEachBenchRun

-Executed after every bench-method
+* Executed after every bench-method
-Executed for all bench-methods after every run
+* Executed for all bench-methods after every run

-* @AfterLastBenchMethod
+### @AfterLastBenchMethod

-Executed after every bench-method and after the AfterEachBenchRun-annotated method Executed for all bench-methods after the last run
+* Executed after every bench-method and after the AfterEachBenchRun-annotated method
+* Executed for all bench-methods after the last run

-* @AfterBenchClass
+### @AfterBenchClass

-Executed after the last bench-method and after the AfterLastBenchRun-annotated method Executed once per class
+* Executed after the last bench-method and after the AfterLastBenchRun-annotated method
+* Executed once per class

-* @SkipBench
+### @SkipBench

-Will be ignored by perfidix except the method is invoked as a specfic setUp-/tearDown method Useful in combination with the BenchClass annotation and a specific setUp-/tearDown method of one bench.
+* Will be ignored by perfidix except the method is invoked as a specfic setUp-/tearDown method
+* Useful in combination with the BenchClass annotation and a specific setUp-/tearDown method of one bench.

 Execution
 ----------